apache/incubator-datalab/README.md

 -   secserv – execute command for Security Service;
 -   ui – execute command for Self-Service.

-## Data Lab Web UI <a name="DLab_Web_UI"></a>
+## DataLab Web UI <a name="DLab_Web_UI"></a>

-Data Lab self service is listening to the secure 8443 port.
+DataLab self service is listening to the secure 8443 port.
 This port is used for secure local communication with provisioning service.

 There is also Nginx proxy server running on Self-Service node, which proxies remote connection to local 8443 port.
 Nginx server is listening to both 80 and 443 ports by default.
 It means that you could access self-service Web UI using non-secure connections (80 port) or secure (443 port).

-Establishing connection using 443 port you should take into account that Data Lab uses self-signed certificate from the box, however you are free to switch Nginx to use your own domain-verified certificate.
+Establishing connection using 443 port you should take into account that DataLab uses self-signed certificate from the box, however you are free to switch Nginx to use your own domain-verified certificate.

 To disable non-secure connection please do the following: